Planes of Conflict: Contents

 Planes of Conflict contains six maps and five manuals for use with the Planescape setting.
 The set details the Beastlands, Bytopia, Elysium, Carceri, Gehenna, and the Gray Waste.
-These planes provide the checks and balances that hold all the other planes within the great Planescape wheel in place, despite Law and Chaos trying to control these planes and swing the multiverse their way.
-Each of these planes drains the lawful and chaotic tendencies from the personalities of characters who spend time on them, each plane bending characters to its own form of neutrality.
-This set breaks down the nature, inhabitants, and ecosystems of these six worlds using the quotes, pictures, and slang in signature Planescape style, presenting information as a mixture of gossip, observation, and conjecture.
-The referee's manual concisely provides a foundation on which to build a game while leaving enough freedom to allow the referee to work creatively.
-The set includes four quick-start adventures that illustrate what these planes have to offer.
+These planes serve as checks and balances to keep the other outer planes of the Great Wheel in their place, despite efforts by Law and Chaos to swing the balance of the multiverse favorably by controlling these planes.
+Each of these planes drains the lawful and chaotic tendencies from characters who spend time on them, each plane bending characters to its own form of neutrality.
+This set examines the nature, inhabitants, and environments of these six planes using the quotes, illustrations, and slang common to the Planescape style, presenting information as a blend of gossip, observation, and conjecture.
+The manual for the Dungeon Master provides a concise foundation to build a campaign on while leaving freedom to allow the Dungeon Master to work creatively.
+The set includes four quick-start adventures that explore the nature of these planes.